Cockroach Identification & Control

 Recommended Products

-A common mistake that people make is turning to pesticides first.
-Store-bought pesticide sprays only kill a small number of pests and won’t get rid of an infestation.
-Over time, pests may also develop resistance to these sprays.
+A common mistake people make is turning to pesticides first.
+Store-bought pesticide sprays only kill a small number of cockroaches and won’t stop an infestation.
+Over time, they may also develop resistance to these sprays.

 Boric Acid and Diatomaceous Earth

-Insect dusts, namely boric acid and diatomaceous earth (DE), work well for killing wandering cockroaches.
-These powdery substances should be lightly sprinkled in areas where cockroaches frequently travel through.
+Insect dusts like boric acid and diatomaceous earth (DE) are effective at killing wandering cockroaches.
+Lightly sprinkle these powders in areas where cockroaches frequently travel.

-- Boric acid clings to their bodies and becomes ingested during grooming, where it attacks their digestive and nervous systems.
+- Boric acid: Sticks to the cockroaches’ bodies and is ingested during grooming, attacking their digestive and nervous systems.

-If you plan to use DE, make sure that it says “Food Grade” on the label.
-Carefully follow the safety instructions to avoid improper use, which may result in skin irritation and respiratory issues if inhaled.
+If you plan to use DE, make sure it’s labeled “Food Grade” and follow safety instructions to avoid skin irritation or respiratory issues.

 Gel Baits and Bait Stations

-Baits are great for treating persistent infestations.
-They contain slow-acting insecticides that cockroaches bring back to their nests, spreading the poison to other roaches.
-While they won’t kill 100% of roaches, there should be a noticeable reduction over the course of a few days and weeks.
+Baits are ideal for addressing persistent infestations.
+They contain slow-acting insecticides that cockroaches bring back to their nests, spreading the poison to others.
+While they won’t kill all roaches, you should see a noticeable reduction over time.

-Placement is key—in order to get cockroaches to take the bait, it should be placed around harborage areas and active pathways.
-Among the various types available, we recommend gel baits because they’re easy to dispense in small cracks and hard-to-reach areas.
+Placement is key—in order to get cockroaches to take the bait, place it around harborage areas and active pathways.
+Gel baits are particularly effective because they can be dispensed in small cracks and hard-to-reach areas.

 Glue Traps